 The 2 pieces of equipment are:

 Clock – If you’re fortunate enough to practice on your football field, which has a scoreboard, we recommend using that.
-If not, any digital clock, which is clearly visible by all coaches, is accepted.
+If not, any digital clock, clearly visible by all coaches, is accepted.
 We’ve found this digital clock on Amazon, which can be set via a control.

-Having structure in your practice is the best way to be efficient and that everything is covered.
+Having structure in your practice is the best way to be efficient and ensure that everything is covered.